MonikaBarget/distant-reading/docs/pages_skills1_1_DSRI.md

 ## Step 4 – Access Course Materials

-In the **File Explorer** (left panel), navigate to the `notebooks` folder.
+In the **File Explorer** (left panel), navigate to the `notebooks` folder, which is hidden under `materials`.
 Here, you’ll find the course scripts, such as the Apple Web Scraper notebook.
 Double-click a notebook to open and run it.
 Use the buttons at the top of the **File Explorer** to upload or download files as needed.

 ### Storage Reminder